luigifcruz/CyberEther/README.md

 ![Remote Instance](docs/remote-instance.png)

-At this time, software video encoding will be used in most platforms.
+At this time, software video encoding will be used on most platforms.
 Work is being done to enable hardware encoding in more devices, but this requires a lot of experimentation.
 Exceptions to this are NVIDIA GPUs, which will use the NVENC hardware encoder with a zero-copy framebuffer encoding, making it very nice and efficient.
 The Raspberry Pi will also use hardware encoding by default.

 To initialize a remote instance of CyberEther, run the command below on the server.
 If you want lossless video, use the `--codec ffv1` option instead.
 The lossless video will use quite a lot of bandwidth, so make sure you have a good connection.